-- 4.4 In December 2015 the Scottish Government announced a one year Budget covering 2016/17 with the expectation that the new Scottish Government will announce a 3 year (2017/20) Budget later in 2016. - 4.5 The SNP manifesto contained a number of commitments which are expected to impact on Local Government finances in the next few years.
-The main areas are as follows: - NHS Budget to increase by £500m more than inflation by the end of the Parliament - Additional £1.3 billion in Health & Social Care Partnerships - To almost double the free early years provision by 2021 - Increase Scottish Attainment Fund by £750 million with more allocated to Head Teachers - Extend payment of the Living Wage to all Social Care Workers by October 2016 - Abolish the "Bedroom Tax" - Council Tax increases to be capped at +3% - Assignation of some income tax to Councils - 4.6 In addition a number of other points which will impact on Local Government were included as follows: - A review of the roles and responsibilities of local authorities and between local authorities and health boards - Introduction of a Bill that will decentralise local authority functions, budgets and democratic oversight to local communities - 1% of local authority budgets to be allocated to local communities under Community Choice arrangements - Consideration of a system of penalties for local authorities which have not settled equal pay claims
+- 4.5 In December 2015 the Scottish Government announced a one year Budget covering 2016/17 with the expectation that the new Scottish Government will announce a 1 year (2017/18) Budget on 15th December 2016. - 4.6 The SNP manifesto contained a number of commitments which are expected to impact on Local Government finances in the next few years.
+The main areas are as follows: - NHS Budget to increase by £500m more than inflation by the end of the Parliament - Additional £1.3 billion in Health & Social Care Partnerships - To almost double the free early years provision by 2021 - Increase Scottish Attainment Fund by £750 million with more allocated to Head Teachers - Extend payment of the Living Wage to all Social Care Workers by October 2016 - Abolish the "Bedroom Tax" - Council Tax increases to be capped at +3% - Assignation of some income tax to Councils - Reform of Council Tax